ehmicky/dev-tasks/README.md

 The task runner is [Gulp](https://gulpjs.com/), but you don't need to know Gulp to use these tasks.

+Also, Docker must be installed globally and executable by the current user without `sudo`.

 # Hire me

 Please